-- Ages 13 to 17

-- Substance Use Diagnosis(es); must be primary

-- ASAM Level 3.5 Criteria
+- Ages 12 to 17 - Substance Use Diagnosis(es); must be primary - ASAM Level 3.5 Criteria - Must have physical within the last 30 days. - Must have immunization records. - Must have a TB test completed within the past 30 days.

-- Legal involvement with no substance use - History of serious violence and/or sexual offenses
+- Legal involvement with no substance use. - History of serious violence and/or sexual offenses.